una/personal-goals/README.md

 # February 22, 2015

-### This Week's Focus: Finish Things from Last Week
+### This Week's Focus: OS Projects

 ## Things I'll do This Week:
 - [ ] Blog: New Sass workflow with Sass Director
-- [ ] Give perf talk to Design Camp
+- [x] Give perf talk to IBM Design Camp
 - [x] Continue working on emojis
-- [ ] Watch a video on testing w/Wraith, Phantom, etc.
+- [x] Watch a video on testing w/Wraith, Phantom, etc.
 - [ ] Blog for Site Point: 5 Uses for Sass Maps
 - [ ] Continue Sassbites visual styling
 - [ ] Learn more about Polymer for Caret Cast site